labianchin/dotfiles/Readme.md

 If you want you can install dotfiles just for specific apps.
 This is done mostly by doing a symlink of the configuration files.

-**Warning:** This will override you configuration files.
+**Warning:** This will override configuration files.
 Please, understand each command and backup your files.

 ### vim

 Status: **Stable**

-Run the install script, which will backup your config and install the new config:
+Run the install script, which will backup your current vim config and install the new config:

 ```
 bash ~/.dotfiles/vim/install.sh